 - Add maple syrup, eggs, vanilla and almond extract, and melted butter.
 Whisk again until smooth.
 The batter will be very thick; that's normal!

-- Fold in blueberries with a rubber spatula.
+- Gently in blueberries with a rubber spatula.
 Use ¼ measuring cup to spoon batter into muffin tin to make 10 muffins.
 No need to press the batter down.
 Sprinkle ¼ tsp sugar on the top of each muffin.

 - Bake for 20 minutes, or until golden and a toothpick comes out clean.
 Cool on a wire rack.